Queensland School Year Levels and Starting Age: Prep to Year 12

 Early and delayed entry in Queensland

-- Delayed entry can also be appropriate when a family believes the child is not ready to start school.
+- delayed entry can also be appropriate when a family believes the child is not ready to start school.

 That does not mean every close-to-cut-off child should be accelerated or delayed.
 It means Queensland expects families to take the decision seriously and keep the child's best interests at the centre.